Interface in C#

 Explicit Interface Implementation Example in C#

-In the next article, I am going to discuss Interface Interview Questions and Answers in C# with Examples.
-Here, in this article, I try to explain the Interface in C# with Examples.
-I hope this article will help you with your need.
+In the next article, I will discuss Interface Interview Questions and Answers in C# with Examples.
+In this article, I try to explain the Interface in C# with Examples.
+I hope this article will help you with your needs.
 I would like to have your feedback.
-Please post your feedback, question, or comments about this Interface in C# with the Examples article.
+Please post your feedback, questions, or comments about this Interface in C# with the Examples article.

 There is an mistake while explicitly defining the ‘Sub’ method while implementing 2nd interface.
 In the example.